 *IMPORTANT* Before drafting the Operating Agreement, it’s important to decide on the managerial structure for your LLC.
 A member-managed LLC uses a voting system to make decisions if there are multiple members.
 If you or your LLC members lack managerial experience, then you should consider using a manager-managed system instead.
 In this system, your LLC uses managers who are authorized to make high-level decisions instead of making them yourself.
 If you choose to use managers in this way, it’s important to ensure that each manager is qualified and trustworthy.

-To emphasize how important an LLC Operating Agreement is to ensure the successful operations of your business, think of your LLC like a computer.
-The LLC itself is analogous to the computer’s case and protects the sensitive inner parts from the elements.
 Operating Agreements function in a similar manner to a computer’s operating system and create rules and guidelines regarding how the members, managers, and departments of your LLC interact with each other, and what their tasks and responsibilities are.
 A computer without an operating system can only perform the most basic functions, such as powering on.
-Similarly, LLCs without Operating Agreements are severely limited in how they can function.
+Similarly, LLCs without Operating Agreements are limited in how they can function.

 An Operating Agreement also functions as a contract between members and should explicitly list their responsibilities and authority levels.
 Poorly written Operating Agreements often have vague or confusing wording regarding these items, which can create conflict between LLC members and departments.
 A poorly written Operating Agreement may also leave out procedures for onboarding new members or redistributing shares and responsibilities if a member leaves, which can stifle the growth of your business.